mjordan/islandora_checksum_audit/README.md

 ![Invalid checksum validation events](images/checksum_audit_invalid_screencap.png)

-Clicking on the link will provide a list of all checksum validation events.
+Clicking on the 'events' link will provide a list of all checksum validation events.

 ## Maintainer